-A device that supports DICE layering may encode layer-specific measurements according to Evidence and Endorsements schemas, see [2] and [8], and may wish to encode SPDM Measurement Block measurements using a similar Evidence schema.
+A device that supports DICE layering may encode layer-specific measurements according to Evidence and Endorsements schemas, see [1] and [2], and may wish to encode SPDM Measurement Block measurements using a similar Evidence schema.

-This specification defines the concise evidence schema that is compatible with the CoRIM schema [8] and the schema extensions defined in §7.
+This specification defines the concise evidence schema that is compatible with the CoRIM schema [2] and the schema extensions defined in §7.

 Attesters that implement DICE layering typically protect layer-specific Evidence in layer-specific certificates that are dynamically generated when a device boots.
-One of the layers typically implements the SPDM protocol that is used to transport the certificates to the SPDM Requester, who may forward them to a remote Verifier.
+One of the layers typically implements the SPDM protocol that is used to transport the certificates to the SPDM Requester, that may forward them to a remote Verifier.
 The DICE layer that implements the SPDM protocol may also be an Attesting Environment that collects additional measurements from one or more Target Environments that are conveyed using an SPDM Measurement Block.

-The SPDM protocol conveys Evidence in several ways as described in §6.4 that may be formatted as defined in §Error!
-Reference source not found...
+The SPDM protocol conveys Evidence in several ways as described in §6.4 that may be formatted as defined in §6.3.